Frequently Asked Questions

 Each year IWR looks for ways to provide funding to those who need financial assistance to attend the retreat.
 Please see the Scholarships page for further details.

 The Fosshotel Reykjavik has disabled access (please write to the hotel directly for guest room with specific accessibility needs).
-The excursion sites are also mostly fully equipped for disabilities.
-Please contact us with any specific requests or concerns and we will confirm everything for you.
+The excursion sites are mostly equipped for disabilities.
+Please contact us with specific requests or concerns, and we will confirm everything for you.

 Yes, that will not be a problem.
 Please note any dietary requirements on our registration form.

 Yes.
-We have secured a special conference rate at our venue, the Fosshotel Reykjavík.
-Upon registration we will send you a special link to book at the IWR rate.
-But you are free to reserve accommodation anywhere else you wish.
-Please note, however, that we cannot advise on alternatives for accommodation.
+We secure a special conference rate at our venue, which was Fosshotel Reykjavík in 2025.
+We will e-mail you a link to book at the special IWR rate when it is available.
+But you are free to reserve accommodation anywhere you wish.
+(Please note that we cannot advise on alternatives for accommodation.)

-If you wish to attend with a friend, you can each sign up to the IWR and/or IRR, and then book one twin or double room.
+If you wish to attend with a friend, you can each sign up for the IWR and then book a twin or double room.
 You can also sign up a non-participating partner.
 Details are on our registration page.

 Participation